Expert tier · Legal / Compliance

 PRAX redlines contracts against your firm's playbook — surfacing deviations, suggesting fallback positions, flagging the clauses that require senior attorney review.

 Spellbook lists at ~$149–199/user/mo with sales-gated pricing and Word add-in delivery.
-PRAX is $1,000/mo flat per supervising attorney, with the playbook frozen at deployment and redlining gated by review.
+PRAX is flat monthly per supervising attorney, with the playbook frozen at deployment and redlining gated by review.

 Areas of focus